project-forth-works/project-forth-works/Data-Structures/Array/README.md

 As with buffers you need to allocate memory for arrays.

-A typical way to accomplish this in Forth is to use *defining words* to encapsulate that behavior:
+A typical way to accomplish this in Forth is to use *defining words* to encapsulate that behaviour:

 - the defining part allocates the appropriate memory of `capacity * entry-size` bytes.
-As you propably want to read and write entries, the allocation takes place in RAM.
+As you probably want to read and write entries, the allocation takes place in RAM.
 - the action part (does> part) does the address calculation.